DawarZaman/Public/HSHL_Projects/Readme.md

+#HSHL (Hochschule Hamm-Lippstadt) Projects
-This file contains some of the projects implemented at HSHL
+This file contains some of the projects implemented at HSHL.